 - Greater risk is associated with conducting a nonprecision approach (rather than a precision approach) and with conducting an approach in darkness and in IMC (rather than in daylight and in VMC).
 The combined effects of two or more of these risk factors must be considered carefully. - Crews can reduce risk with planning and vigilance.
 If necessary, plans should be made to hold for better conditions or to divert to an alternate airport.
-Plan to abandon the approach if company standards for a stabilized approach are not met. - After commencement of the approach, a go-around or a missed approach should be conducted when: - Confusion exists or crew coordination breaks down; - There is uncertainty about situational awareness; - Checklists are being conducted late or the crew is task overloaded; - Any malfunction threatens the successful completion of the approach; - The approach becomes unstabilized in altitude, airspeed, glide path, course or configuration; - Unexpected wind shear is encountered proceed per company SOP; - GPWS/EGPWS/GCAS/TAWS alert proceed per company SOP; - ATC changes will result in an unstabilized approach; or, - Adequate visual references are absent at DH or MDA.
+Plan to abandon the approach if company standards for a stabilized approach are not met. - After commencement of the approach, a go-around or a missed approach should be conducted when: - Confusion exists or crew coordination breaks down; - There is uncertainty about situational awareness; - Checklists are being conducted late or the crew is task overloaded; - Any malfunction threatens the successful completion of the approach;

-Table 1Recommended Elements of a Stabilized Approach
+Table 1 Recommended Elements of a Stabilized Approach

-All flights must be stabilized by 1,000 feet above airport elevation in instrument meteorological conditions (IMC) and by 500 feet above airport elevation in visual meteorological conditions (VMC).
+All flights must be stabilized by 1,000 feet above airport elevation in instrument meteorological conditions (IMC) or by 500 feet above airport elevation in visual meteorological conditions (VMC).
 An approach is stabilized when all of the following criteria are met:

 - 1. The aircraft is on the correct flight path; - 2.
-Only small changes in heading/pitch are required to maintain the correct flight path; - 3.
-The aircraft speed is not more than V{REF} + 20 knots indicated airspeed and not less than V{REF}; - 4.
+Only small changes in heading/pitch are required to maintain the correct flight path; - The aircraft speed is not more than V{REF} + 20 knots indicated airspeed and not less than V{REF} - 4.
 The aircraft is in the correct landing configuration; - 5.
 Sink rate is no greater than 1,000 feet per minute; if an approach requires a sink rate greater than 1,000 feet per minute, a special briefing should be conducted; - 6.
 Power setting is appropriate for the aircraft configuration and is not below the minimum power for approach as defined by the aircraft operating manual; - 7.
 All briefings and checklists have been conducted; - 8.
 Specific types of approaches are stabilized if they also fulfill the following: instrument landing system (ILS) approaches must be flown within one dot of the glideslope and localizer; a Category II or Category III ILS approach must be flown within the expanded localizer band; during a circling approach, wings should be level on final when the aircraft reaches 300 feet above airport elevation; and, - 9.
 Unique approach procedures or abnormal conditions requiring a deviation from the above elements of a stabilized approach require a special briefing.